Toloka/docs/en/toloka-kit/reference/toloka.client.app.AppBatch.Status.md

 | Name | Value | Description |
 | :------| :-----------| :----------|
 `NEW`|'NEW'|<p>The processing of the batch items is not started.</p>
+`QUEUED`|'QUEUED'|<p>The batch is ready for labeling but is currently queued because other batches with higher priority are being labeled.
+Labeling of these batches will automatically start once the labeling of the batches with higher priority finishes.</p>
 `PROCESSING`|'PROCESSING'|<p>Batch items are being processed by Tolokers.</p>
 `COMPLETED`|'COMPLETED'|<p>Annotation of all batch items is completed.</p>
 `ERROR`|'ERROR'|<p>An error occurred during processing.</p>